-- -the Court of Cassation;
+- the Court of Cassation;

-- -the Council of State;
+- the Council of State;

-- -the Court of Accounts;
+- the Court of Accounts;

+- the Tribunal of Conflicts;

-- -the Courts and the Tribunals instituted by the law;
+- the courts and the tribunals instituted by the law;

 These jurisdictions apply the law in force.

 The Court of Cassation is the superior jurisdiction of the judicial order.